Coalesce (band): Ox and second hiatus (2005–present)

 On May 26, 2007, on the official website announcements were made in regards to the upcoming 7-inch and DVD.
 Instead of releasing them together they would be released separately.
 The 7-inch to be released in a hand screened gatefold cover with limited different colors on September 11, 2007.
 The DVD will be a collection of as many complete shows that they could get and it is entitled No Business in this Business.
 The DVD was released in late August to early September.

 Coalesce's latest full-length record Ox features 14 songs and was released on June 9, 2009 (North America) and June 15 (international) on Relapse Records.
 The band has completed a two-week headlining tour of Europe in support of Ox.
 Furthermore, the band has released a follow-up EP titled OXEP that features seven songs and was released November 10.

 On June 18, 2010, Coalesce announced they would be taking a break from making music to focus on their personal lives.

 Coalesce reunited for a performance at Krazy Fest 2011 in Louisville, Kentucky in May 2011.

 On October 20, 2012, Coalesce played with Converge, Torche and Kvelertak at Granada Theatre in Lawrence, Kansas.

 On February 14, 2024, it was announced the band would reunite for the first time in 12 years to play the 2024 Furnace Fest in October.
 On September 7th, the band performed an opening set for the band Chat Pile in Lawrence.

+On January 6, 2026, it was announced that the band had parted ways with Jes Steineger due to allegations of him conducting an inappropriate relationship with a 24-year-old student while he was in his mid 40s and serving as her professor.
+Additionally, their slated appearance in the upcoming 2026 edition of the Roadburn Festival in Europe has since been cancelled as a result, throwing the future of the band into question and possibly signaling the band entering into another hiatus.